Albireo Position and Visibility Tonight

 Where is Albireo right now?

 Albireo is located in the constellation Cygnus.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 35 degrees toward the west from your location, with an apparent magnitude of 3.05.

 Albireo Rise and Set Timetable